emilybache/GildedRose-Refactoring-Kata/README.md

 ## History of the exercise

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
-See also [Bobby Johnson's description of the kata](https://iamnotmyself.com/refactor-this-the-gilded-rose-kata/).
+Bobby Johnson described the kata in an article titled "Refactor This: The Gilded Rose Kata", but unfortunately it is no longer on the internet.
+I found it on the Wayback Machine [here](https://web.archive.org/web/20240525015111/https://iamnotmyself.com/refactor-this-the-gilded-rose-kata/).

 I translated the original C# into a few other languages, (with a little help from my friends!), and slightly changed the starting position.
 This means I've actually done a small amount of refactoring already compared with the original form of the kata, and made it easier to get going with writing tests by giving you one failing unit test to start with.
 I also added test fixtures for Text-Based approval testing with TextTest (see [the TextTests](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/main/texttests))

-As Bobby Johnson points out in his article ["Why Most Solutions to Gilded Rose Miss The Bigger Picture"](https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/), it'll actually give you better practice at handling a legacy code situation if you do this Kata in the original C#.
+As Bobby Johnson points out in his article "Why Most Solutions to Gilded Rose Miss The Bigger Picture" (on the Wayback Machine [here](https://web.archive.org/web/20230530152324/https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/)), it'll actually give you better practice at handling a legacy code situation if you do this Kata in the original C#.
 However, I think this kata is also really useful for practicing writing good tests using different frameworks and approaches, and the small changes I've made help with that.
 I think it's also interesting to compare what the refactored code and tests look like in different programming languages.